 With this by way of stage-setting, consider now the results for the salience-weighted prior.
-It exhibits a warm-cool surprisal asymmetry on the WCS+ data (in fact, this panel simply replicates Figure 3B), and also exhibits a roughly linear relation between $-\log p(c)$ and average S(c), with slope close to 1 (r=0.83, p<0.0001).
+It exhibits a warm-cool surprisal asymmetry on the WCS+ data (in fact, this panel simply replicates Fig. 3B) and also exhibits a roughly linear relation between $-\log p(c)$ and average S(c), with slope close to 1 (r = 0.83, p < 0.0001).
 This linear relation is significant for two reasons.
-First, the fact that this relation is found for the salience-weighted prior but not for the perceptually-based KM-CAP suggests that the salience-weighted prior (like WCS-CAP) exhibits signs of need beyond what is predicted by perceptual structure.
+First, the fact that this relation is found for the salience-weighted prior but not for the perceptually based KM-CAP suggests that the salience-weighted prior (like WCS-CAP) exhibits signs of need beyond what is predicted by perceptual structure.
 Second, this roughly linear relation demonstrates an information-theoretic fit between cross-language color naming data and this prior, which was independently empirically obtained by Gibson et al.

-Discussion
+6. Discussion

 As stated in their title, Gibson et al. (2017) argued that "color naming across languages reflects color use."
 They presented this claim as an alternative to accounts of color naming based on perceptual salience.
-In support of this claim, they presented evidence of a warm-cool asymmetry in communicative need and a corresponding asymmetry in communicative precision in color naming across languages - suggesting that color naming systems may have adapted to a universal human tendency to communicate preferentially about warm colors.
+In support of this claim, they presented evidence of a warm-cool asymmetry in communicative need and a corresponding asymmetry in communicative precision in color naming across languages-suggesting that color naming systems may have adapted to a universal human tendency to communicate preferentially about warm colors.
 Here, we have cast this argument in a new light.
 We have shown that both qualitative asymmetries may be alternatively explained by a common cause: the structure of perceptual color space.
-Therefore, these two asymmetries are not an unambiguous sign that color naming reflects communicative need ferent form of evidence that color naming does in fact bear traces of universal patterns of communicative need beyond what perceptual factors would predict.
+Therefore, these two asymmetries are not an unambiguous sign that color naming reflects communicative need.

+However, by invoking an information-theoretic principle that links need and precision, we have also presented a different form of evidence that color naming does in fact bear traces of universal patterns of communicative need beyond what perceptual factors would predict.
 Thus, we agree with Gibson et al. that communicative preferences appear to have left their imprint on color naming systems in the world's languages (see also Kemp & Regier, 2012 for a similar argument concerning kin terminologies).
-However, we differ with Gibson et al. in two respects: first, we reach this conclusion on different grounds, and second, we find that communicative need may operate in concert with, rather than as an alternative to, perceptual structure as a determinant of color naming.
+However, we differ with